Damitwhy/NA-Share/README.md

 7. **Handle Migrations**:
    - There tends to be a warning that no migrations have been made when you first run the server, but this doesn't stop the Django page from loading up.
 I've normally waited to migrate until I've started to fill the `models.py` file with the ERD model that I require moving forward.
-   - When you're ready to migrate, use the following commands:
+  - You will be ready to migrate when you've set up your default database.
+See the [Database Configuration](#database-configuration) section.
+When that is done, you can move on to migrations using the following commands:
      - To create migrations:
        ```sh
        python manage.py makemigrations